 Storage sheds 68, 69, and 70 are prefabricated sheds constructed of steel (Safety Storage Building, Model 22) (see Figure 26 in Attachment N (Figures)).
 Each shed measures approximately 23 feet long, 9 feet wide and 8.5 feet high.
 Access to these storage sheds is obtained through one of three sets of double doors.
 Storage Shed 68 has three separate compartments with one door leading to each compartment.
 Storage Sheds 69 and 70 each have two separate compartments with one door leading to the smaller compartment and two doors leading to the larger compartment.
 The sheds are elevated by design which prevents run-on.
 Each shed is constructed with liquid-tight sumps to ensure containment of any potential leaks or spills and to prevent runoff.
 The floor of each shed consists of a metal grate that covers the sump areas.
 Containers are placed directly on the metal grates which prevent contact with liquids that may have accumulated in the sumps.
-The sump of each shed is 1750 gallons, which exceeds the amount necessary to hold 10% of the total storage capacity of each shed is 750 gallons).
+The sump of each shed is lined with high-density polyethylene liners.
+The designed sump storage capacity of each shed is 750 gallons, which exceeds the amount necessary to hold 10% of the total storage capacity of each shed (1,760 gallons).